Navigation

 Chickenpox

-Your health expert: Dr Melanie Hill, Bupa Clinics GP
+Your health expert: Dr Lewis Caplin, Lead Physician, Bupa

-Content editor review by Pippa Coulter, February 2021
+Content editor review by Liz Woolfe, May 2023

-Chickenpox is a highly contagious viral infection that spreads easily from person to person.
-It is most common in young children, and causes an itchy rash with small blisters and can make you feel unwell.
+Chickenpox is a highly infectious disease caused by a virus.
+It spreads easily, usually by direct contact or via droplets in the air and is most common in children.
+It causes an itchy rash with small blisters and can make you feel unwell.

 About chickenpox

 For most people, chickenpox isn’t serious.
 You’ll probably feel better after a week or so.
-The infection may be more serious if you’re very elderly, have a weakened immune system or if you're pregnant.
-Adults are also more likely to have a severe infection and develop complications, and it can be serious for newborn babies too.
+The infection can be more serious in particular situations.
 See our Complications section for more information.

 Symptoms of chickenpox

-Symptoms of chickenpox begin 10 to 21 days after you’re infected.
+Chickenpox symptoms generally begin 10 to 21 days after you’re infected.
 Some people start to feel unwell before the rash begins.
-You might have symptoms such as a raised temperature (fever), headache, sore throat and loss of appetite.
-This is more likely in teenagers and adults.
+This is more likely in teenagers and adults, with symptoms, such as aching muscles, headache, sore throat, feeling sick and loss of appetite.

-The rash you get with chickenpox has flat or slightly raised red spots, which rapidly progress to fluid-filled blisters.
+The main chickenpox symptoms are an itchy rash and a raised temperature for two or three days.
+The rash has flat or slightly raised red spots, which rapidly progress to fluid-filled blisters.
 You’ll probably notice them on your (or your child’s) face, scalp and chest first.

 Image showing boy with chickenpox